DianaKPalafox/DianaKPalafox/README.md

 - 💬 Ask me about anything.
 - 📫 How to reach me: Email
 - 😄 Pronouns: (She/Her)
-- ⚡ Fun fact: I have alot of cats.
+- ⚡ Fun fact: I have alot of cats..
 -->